Generalization of the inverse of a matrix.

 know the math, you don’t know it at all.”

+etc., implementing a machine learning model with a moderately difficult data set and problem is fairly simple.
 The magic then stays in being able to tweak the algorithm and getting something new (or weird) out of the model.
 And, for you to be capable of doing so, you will have to know the mechanism behind it.

 The Moore-Penrose pseudoinverse in the soul of PCA (Principal Component Analysis), one of the most popularly used Dimensionality reduction techniques.